 6. Slide the bottom of the grille into place.
-Push the top until it snaps into place.
+Push the top and slide right until it snaps into place.
 Replace the mounting screws.
 Turn the power back on at the main power supply and set the clock.

 COOKTOP/NIGHT LIGHT REPLACEMENT